-If your doctor says you should get a lymph node biopsy, it's because he needs to check for signs of disease, such as cancer.
-He takes out a small piece of one of your lymph nodes and sends it to a specialist, who will look at it under a microscope.
+If your doctor says you should get a lymph node biopsy, it's because they need to check for signs of disease, such as cancer.
+They take out a small piece of one of your lymph nodes and send it to a specialist, who will look at it under a microscope.

 Lymph nodes are parts of your body that most folks aren't even aware they've got.
 There are hundreds of these small organs spread around inside you, and they play a key role in filtering out harmful things, including germs.

 Sentinel lymph nodes are the first ones that cancer travels to when it spreads.
 If there aren't any cancer cells in them, your cancer probably hasn't moved from its original location.

 Your doctor's first step when they do this kind of biopsy is to find your sentinel nodes.
 To do this, they'll inject a radioactive substance or a blue dye, or both, into the area near your tumor.
 Your lymphatic system -- a germ-fighting network of tubes and lymph nodes -- sends the dye or radioactive material to your sentinel nodes.
 Your doctor will be able to spot them by using a device that finds the radioactivity or sees the dye.

 Next, your doctor takes out the nodes.
 You won't feel any pain while this is happening because you'll get general anesthesia, which means you won't be awake during the procedure.
 Most people are able to go home the same day.

 Your doctor puts the needle into one of your lymph nodes to remove fluid and cells, which get examined later by other doctors.
 You may get local anesthesia -- medicine that keeps you from feeling pain in the area where the procedure gets done.

 You will usually be able to go home the same day.
 If the doctor doesn't get enough of a sample to make a diagnosis, you may have to get other types of biopsies.